Fueling Opportunity

 • Sunday is designed to be quick and everything is 100% online so there’s no need to see us in person.

-• Paying on time keeps you in good standing with Sunday, which allows you to participate in additional funding rounds over time.
+• Paying on time keeps you in good standing with Sunday, which allows you to participate in additional funding rounds.
 Your first loan with Sunday is only the initial stepping stone!
-As you build credit and a relationship with Sunday, you unlock larger funds and other benefits.
+As you build credit and a relationship with Sunday, we’ll keep supporting you and your business.

 • All businesses go thru ups and downs.
 Sunday is a steady partner who can help at every stage and cycle of your business.